Verdem-crypto/verdem-crypto.github.io/verdemads.md

 Our ads are HTML/CSS.
 They may contain graphic images (including animated GIFs) but not Flash/PHP.

-Every time an ad on our networrk is seen, we profile the user who saw that ad.
-In the data there could be the IP address and all the data associated with it but we will never know your real name, home address, e-mail address etc ...
+Every time an ad on our network is seen, we profile the user who saw that ad.
+In the data there could be the IP address and all the data associated with it but we will never know your real name, home address, e-mail address etc...

 Our ad servers leave cookies on visitors' computers.